MSC Divina Cruise Ship Review. Is it the Ship for You?

 Main Dining Room –

 Both the food and the service were very good in the main dining room.
 We had early, set time dining at the same table each night.
 We were seated at a table for 6.
-One evening we had the table to ourselves as our table mates had other dining plans.
-The nightly recommended dishes had a European flair but each evening they offered a “classics menu” which offered the same items you will see on most cruise lines – salmon, steak, chicken and a vegetarian option.
+One evening, we had the table to ourselves as our tablemates had other dining plans.
+The nightly recommended dishes had a European flair, but each evening they offered a “classics menu” which offered the same items you will see on most cruise lines – salmon, steak, chicken, and a vegetarian option.
 One thing we found confusing was that the posted menu outside the dining venue didn’t match what was presented at dinner.
-We asked our server about the discrepancy and he politely told us that we must be mistaken. ;-).
+We asked our server about the discrepancy, and he politely told us that we must be mistaken. ;-).

 Buffet

 Once we mentally get past the germ concerns, we typically really enjoy the buffet.
-We like the casual atmosphere and being able to dine at our on pace as well as have a variety of options to choose from.
+We like the casual atmosphere and being able to dine at our own pace as well as have a variety of options to choose from.

 Our experience on Divina was a little different.
-The options seemed to be the same and there was an issue serving trays being empty and not quickly replaced.
+The options seemed to be the same, and there was an issue with serving trays being empty and not quickly replaced.
 Of course, as with any cruise, we certainly didn’t go hungry!
 But, in general, it seemed as though they weren’t as adept at keeping up with a crowd.

 One thing I personally enjoyed was the beverage stations.
 The Divina seemed to have more tea options, as well as coffee mate, flavored creamer to add to your coffee.
-The coffee mugs were also very nice and larger than available on most lines.
+The coffee mugs were also very nice and larger than those available on most lines.
 We also really loved the pizza!
-It was our favorite food item of our cruise!
+It was our favorite food item on our cruise!

 Specialty Dining

-On the first day of our cruise, a slight discount was offered so after some thought we decided to try the steakhouse.
+On the first day of our cruise, a slight discount was offered, so after some thought, we decided to try the steakhouse.
 However, when we walked by (several times) there wasn’t anyone there to take our reservation.
 We called from our room and were told we called the wrong number.
 Finally, we just went to the restaurant just before dinner.
 We tried to make a reservation but were told we had to book for the next night.
-I asked if they were full/booked up and the staff member said no, but in order to get the “special” which was only a $9 discount, you had to book a day in advance.
+I asked if they were full/booked up, and the staff member said no, but in order to get the “special,” which was only a $9 discount, you had to book a day in advance.

 Amenities on board the MSC Divina

 In addition to bowling in the sports bar, the ship had a 4D movie theatre and an F1 Simulator.
-We didn’t have time to try out these two on our short sailing but we will plan to on a future sailing.
+We didn’t have time to try out these two on our short sailing, but we will plan to on a future sailing.
 These activities are also available on other MSC ships.
 An interesting thing about this ship is that several of the bars were accessed through another bar.

-One outdoor area we particularly enjoyed onboard was the Garden Pool.
-This was an adults-only area that featured a smoking deck (we stayed on the other side) a bar and a pool.
-There were loungers and this was a great place for sunset or to video the aft trail and leaving port.
-The “adult” only aspect was not enforced but we did see them enforce no drinks allowed in the pool.
+One outdoor area we particularly enjoyed on board was the Garden Pool.
+This was an adults-only area that featured a smoking deck (we stayed on the other side), a bar, and a pool.
+There were loungers, and this was a great place for sunset or to video the aft trail and leaving port.
+The “adult” only aspect was not enforce,d but we did see them enforce no drinks allowed in the pool.

 Entertainment/Cruise Director Staff

 The performers were talented, it just didn’t seem to flow well.
-I believe that because the cruise line does such a nice job of welcoming all nationalities, there really isn’t any speaking during the performances and even though the songs were in English, I don’t believe it was not the performer’s native language.
+I believe that because the cruise line does such a nice job of welcoming all nationalities, there really isn’t any speaking during the performances, and even though the songs were in English, I don’t believe it was the performer’s native language.
 I had heard that the Michael Jackson review was quite good but that wasn’t offered on our short sailing.

 Overall Service on MSC Divina

 I also noticed that most of the bars were closed.
-Ok, now I’m starting to sound like a big drinker and that’s not the case.
+Ok, now I’m starting to sound like a big drinker, and that’s not the case.
 It’s just an observation.
 For example, trivia was held in one of their larger bars and was very well attended, but the bar in the venue was closed.
 Guests had to leave the area and were directed to the one bar on that floor that was open.
-Several times we noticed workers walking behind a bar to get something and a few people would jump up or pass by and try to order a drink but were told the bar was still closed.
+Several times, we noticed workers walking behind a bar to get something, and a few people would jump up or pass by and try to order a drink, but were told the bar was still closed.

 Again, as someone with a marketing background, it seemed as though they were missing a money-making opportunity.
 Additionally, as mentioned above, when we spoke with our waiter in the main dining room about the posted dinner menu being different, he politely told us we were mistaken.
-But, he was nice about it. 🙂
+But he was nice about it. 🙂

 Survey

-For those of you who have sailed recently on Carnival or Royal Caribbean, etc. you know all about THE SURVEY.
+For those of you who have sailed recently on Carnival or Royal Caribbean, etc., you know all about THE SURVEY.

 To be honest, I get pretty uncomfortable on that last night of a cruise.
-I always pay my daily gratuities and I always give extra to our room steward, dining staff and a few bartenders who have added to our enjoyment.
-But, the constant talk of ratings and surveys makes me a little uncomfortable.
+I always pay my daily gratuities, and I always give extra to our room steward, dining staff, and a few bartenders who have added to our enjoyment.
+But the constant talk of ratings and surveys makes me a little uncomfortable.
 I want to wear a sticker that says, I promise I’ll fill out the survey and give you a great review.

 During our cruise, there was NO mention of a survey or the option to tip additionally for exceptional service.
 There wasn’t an additional line for tipping on drink receipts, our room steward didn’t mention the survey, etc. While I rather liked the peaceful last night, my husband had a different viewpoint.